DigitalMachinist/CLIMachs/docs/init/init-round.md

 ## Name

-init round - Get or set the current round counter (GM only).
+init-round - Get or set the current round counter (GM only).

 ## Synopsis

 ```
-init round [<value>]
+init-round [<value>]
 ```

 ## Description

-Init round gets or sets the round counter that tracks the total elapsed time since the encounter began.
+init-round gets or sets the round counter that tracks the total elapsed time since the encounter began.

 To set the round counter to a new value, include its new value in your command (e.g. ```init round 6```).